 The Plant Health Care Program

-Rivermoore Landscape Group’s plant health care program is completed in seven rounds throughout the year.
+Rivermoore Lawn Care’s plant health care program is completed in seven rounds throughout the year.
 Our goal is to provide your plants with needed nutrients while guarding them against disease and insect pests using the Integrated Pest Management (IPM) system.

 First-round – Your plants will receive an application of horticultural oil.
 This will smother eggs and any adults who managed to burrow into your plants for the winter.